 The bird felt sorry that he flew on top of the wooden cross and tried desperately to take off the crown’s thorns, wherein drops of Jesus’ blood dripped over the bird’s head which is the reason why goldfinches have red spots on their heads.
 In addition, they are often included in Christian paintings to symbolize resurrection.

 Among Ancient Egyptian bird meanings, the goldfinch is known to represent the human soul and is considered to signify prosperity, happiness, joy, and abundance.
 Having its presence in your life is a spiritual indication that you are being protected by a higher being and that all your fears and anxieties should be set aside.
-They serve as a reminder that through all the restlessness and worries, you should strive to bring the joy back in your life and to treat yourself with love.
+They serve as a reminder that through all the restlessness and worries, you should strive to bring joy back in your life and treat yourself with love.

 The Goldfinch As Animal Totem